 Presentations

 Harris, M.N.
 (Spring, 2023).
 Mediating the Violent Victimization-Mental Illness Relationship: A Test of Lifestyles/Routine Activities and Control Theories.
-Paper will be presented at the Annual meetings of Academy of Criminal Justice Sciences, Baltimore, MD.
+Paper presented at the Annual meetings of Academy of Criminal Justice Sciences, Baltimore, MD.

 Dore, G.*, Harris, M.N., Krawjeski, A. (Spring, 2023).
 Social Bonds and Developmental Trajectories of Psychopathy.
 Paper will be presented at the Annual meetings of Academy of Criminal Justice Sciences, Baltimore, MD.